Fraser Health Authority

 Other challenges included complex scheduling issues to maintain reliable services to the site as the new Energy Centre replaced the old one, and the design of a new, large heating, cooling and electrical plant to serve the current and future RCH campus.
 HH Angus engineers drew on their deep experience in delivering large healthcare projects to project the future heating, cooling and electrical demands on the Energy Centre that would support the long-term needs of RCH for buildings not yet designed.

 Phase 2’s new Acute Care Tower will house a number of services, including emergency, surgery, intensive care and inpatient rooms.
 Expansion and renovations to the existing buildings will follow in Phase 3.
+New buildings will be designed to LEED Gold green building standards, and incorporate BC wood, as part of Fraser Health's and the Province's commitment to sustainability.

 Image courtesy of CannonDesign.